Newsmax TV Is Coming for Fox News by Hiring All the Crazies. Is It Actually Working?

 And then there’s Michelle Malkin.
 Once a right-wing media superstar and a fixture on Fox News for more than a decade before she leaned hard into supporting the “groyper” movement and white nationalists last year, she now hosts a Saturday evening show for Newsmax.
 The program’s title, Sovereign Nation, underscores how Malkin, always an anti-immigration hardliner, has repositioned herself as a leading voice of the xenophobic fever swamp.
 (She was fired from the Young America’s Foundation in Nov.
 2019 over her support for Holocaust denier and anti-Semitic internet personality Nick Fuentes.)

-Besides these new hires from the outreaches of the MAGA sphere, Newsmax has also become a safe haven for media stars whose scandals and controversies have made them personae non gratae elsewhere.
+Besides these new hires from the far reaches of the MAGAsphere, Newsmax has also become a safe haven for media stars whose scandals and controversies have made them personae non gratae elsewhere.

 Mark Halperin, previously an influential Beltway political pundit at MSNBC and Bloomberg before an alleged history of sexual misconduct was revealed in 2017, has been utilized by the network to run voter focus groups, appearing on Spicer’s program and hosting his own Sunday show called Mark Halperin’s Focus Group.